sarahtam718/100-days-of-code/log.md

 ### Day 23: February 12, 2020

-**Week's Progress**: 10% closer to finishing Basic JavaScript modules on freeCodeCamp (9% away from completion)
+**Day's Progress**: 10% closer to finishing Basic JavaScript modules on freeCodeCamp (9% away from completion)

 **Thoughts:** Really solidified differences between loops and purpose of each item in a loop (not that I've used them much in React with .map, but good to go back to how it works).
 Recursion is tricky - definitely need to look into it further because it does seem more efficient.